nathangmahler/R_Scripts/README.md

 This repository is meant to show what skills I have in the R programming language.
+The commits labelled 1-15 show basic skills with basic statistical models (basic linear regression models, etc.) data manipulation (like indexing and other ways to clean data).